 "Yes, that's pretty good for guitarists and mountain bikers.
-There's lots of popular Allen-key sizes, pretty good - I could go for that definately.
-Mind you, all the little bits bought seperately probably wouldn't amount to more than about £7.
+There's lots of popular Allen-key sizes, pretty good - I could go for that definitely.
+Mind you, all the little bits bought separately probably wouldn't amount to more than about £7.
 And it's very dodgy getting through customs with a thing like that."

 But not with the handy Matrix acoustic guitar tuner pick-up by Kamen.
 Stick the sucker on your acoustic and you can plug it straight into a tuner rather than trying to use the tuner's bult-in mic. £15 a bit steep?

 "Yes - it also seems like an incredible waste of time, actually, but my immediate thought is that I wonder if you can use this as a transducing pick-up anyhow.
 Presumably, because of the way it plugs on, it's not going to be a very good sound."

 Not as good a sound as a genuine JHS acoustic guitar pick-up that suspends itself over your soundhole, for example.
 And just £8.95, too.

 "That looks great - I could definitely go for one of those for my 12-string.
 At the moment I just use a microphone, but, to be honest, I don't really use a 12-string as lot, mainly just when I'm writing.
 I have in the back of my mind the thought that one day I will need one of these, and that's the essential way of thinking for a gadget fiend; that one day you might need this, not that you actually need them at all."

 More immediately essential for the Edwards stocking, however, is a guitar tuner.
 For example, the Boss TU6 - just £30.